TylerJSimpson/data_engineering_zoomcamp/week_1/README.md

 Python pipeline script to be called by docker image
 [Pipeline.py](https://github.com/TylerJSimpson/data_engineering_zoomcamp/blob/main/week_1/pipeline.py)

-## Docker: Postgres image
+## Docker: Postgres booting image

-Using MINGW64 Git Bash on Windows
-Note that if there is another local Postgres instance port 5432 will likely need to be changed
+Note that if there is another local Postgres instance port 5432 will likely need to be changed.

 ```bash
 winpty docker run -it  \